CEbere15/2020-Pennsylvania-Mail-In-Ballot-Analysis/README.md

 To make it easier to analyze different party performances it makes sense to group the amount of parties, in which there are many, into different categories.

-First let us get a feel of the multiple parties by making a query that joins with the Party Codes, to give the
+First let us get a feel of the multiple parties by making a query that joins with the Party Codes, to give the name of the abbreviated party registration.

 ```sql
 -- Use a join to show the name of the party and its designation and how common it is.